standardhuman/log-app/TechSpec.md

-App.js// displays past posts, contains update and create view
+App.js// displays past posts, contains update and create views

       <!--State lives here.
 All state gets passed up to here and redistributed back down to any other components that might need it.  -->